mcroston/mcroston.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm a PhD candidate in the Public Health Sciences program at Washington University in St. Louis, a [Chancellor’s Graduate fellow](https://provost.wustl.edu/items/chancellors-graduate-fellowship-program/) and [Spencer T. and Ann W. Olin fellow](https://provost.wustl.edu/items/chancellors-graduate-fellowship-program/), and an inaugural recipient of the [Center for Critical Internet Inquiry’s Tech Impact Network Dissertation Fellowship](https://twitter.com/C2i2_UCLA/status/1534875709188997120) at the University of California, Los Angeles.
-I have theoretical and applied research interests in how and why health misinformation spreads on the internet and how to combat it.
-Current projects use social network analysis and traditional statistics to evaluate fact-checking approaches and to explore the ways in which COVID-19 misinformation spreads on Twitter compared to other information types.
-My dissertation research examines the prevelance and diffusion dynamics of popular COVID-19 misinformation narratives on Black Twitter and is the first in a series of project that will investigate the health information ecosytem of online Black discursive networks.
-Complementary to my research interests, I am devoted to promoting gender and racial diversity in data science and am a co-organizer of RLadies Honolulu.
+I'm a Yerby Postdoctoral Fellow at the Harvard T.H.
+Chan School of Public Health whose work is driven by a simple goal: ensuring that everyone has access to trustworthy, useful health information—no matter who they are or where they get their news.
+I study how health information and misinformation move through our digital lives, with particular attention to Black communities and other under reached groups who often face both health and communication inequities.

+Working at the intersection of infodemiology, social network analysis, and mixed methods, I map how different communities use social media platforms, examine the health information ecosystems that form within those spaces, and test strategies to interrupt misinformation while amplifying accurate, culturally resonant messages.
+I completed my PhD in Public Health Sciences at Washington University in St. Louis, where my dissertation, Old Narratives on New Media: Health Misinformation in Black Digital Communities, traced the volume, themes, and diffusion dynamics of COVID 19 misinformation on Black Twitter.
+My work has been supported by the UCLA Center for Critical Internet Inquiry and has appeared in outlets such as the Journal of Medical Internet Research, Health Education & Behavior, and Social Science & Medicine.

 Active Projects & Collaborations
 ------
-I'm interested in cross-disciplinary collaborations with experts in public health, information science, communications, digital humanities, and critical media studies.
-Check out the [Health Misinformation](/pages/publications1), [Health Networks](/pages/publications2), and [DEI & Belonging](/pages/publications3) projects tabs to learn more about my work.
+I'm interested in collaborations with experts in public health, information science, communications, digital humanities, and critical media studies.
+Check out the [](/pages/publications1), [](/pages/publications2), and [](/pages/publications3) projects tabs to learn more about my ongoing work.

 Education
 ------
-MPH, Epidemiology (Emory University); BS, Biology (Georgetown University)
+PhD, Public Health Sciences (Washington University in St. Louis); MPH, Epidemiology (Emory University); BS, Biology (Georgetown University)

 Publications
 ------